 What do the inventor of the silicon transistor, the first woman to receive a medical degree in the United States, a former Chief Justice of the Vermont Supreme Court, the originator of modern weather forecasting, a dedicated doctor who saved many lives at Chernobyl and the former president of Standard & Poor's ratings group all have in common?
-They are all alumni of Hobart College.
+They are all alums of Hobart College.

-The H Book that you hold in your hand is a tradition dating back to 1917 at Hobart.
+The H Book is a tradition dating back to 1917 at Hobart.
 Its purpose is to help you learn about Hobart College.
 It also serves to introduce you to the Alumni Association and reminds you that you are an important part of Hobart College.
 You share in the history and heritage of this special place.